- Prep School

 - About Us

-To complement academic study, there is a comprehensive Enrichment programme which provides students with the chance to cover a range of skills, values and practical experience to enhance their learning and equip them for life beyond school.
-Across four terms, from January of Lower Sixth to Easter of Upper Sixth, students will be able to select from the following courses:
+To complement academic study, there is a comprehensive Enrichment programme which will provide students with the chance to cover a range of skills, values and practical experience to enhance their learning and equip them for life beyond school.
+Across four terms from January of Lower Sixth to Easter of Upper Sixth pupils will be able to select courses which will help them to develop the following skills and values:

-In addition to the above all students will be able to undertake an Extended Project Qualification to complete a piece of independent research of their own choosing, if they wish.
-Beyond the curriculum there are also a large number of extracurricular opportunities for students to get involved with including: Sport, Music, Drama, Gold Duke of Edinburgh Award, Community Action and many more.
+In addition to the above all pupils will be able to undertake an Extended Project Qualification to complete a piece of independent research of their own choosing, if they wish.
+Beyond the curriculum there are also a large number of extracurricular opportunities for pupils to get involved with including Sport, Music, Drama, Gold Duke of Edinburgh Award, Community Action and many more.

 The following A level subjects are usually offered:

-Art, Biology, Business Studies, Chemistry, Classical Civilisation, Computing, Design & Technology- Graphics, Resistant Materials and Design Engineering , Drama & Theatre Studies, Economics, English Language, English Literature, French, General Studies, Geography, German, Government & Politics, Greek (Classical), History, Latin, Mathematics & Further Mathematics, Music, Music Technology, Physics, Physical Education, Psychology, Religious Studies and Spanish.
+Art, Biology, Business Studies, Chemistry, Classical Civilisation, Computing, Design & Technology- Graphics, Resistant Materials and Design Engineering , Drama & Theatre Studies, Economics, English Language, English Literature, French, Geography, German, Politics, Greek (Classical), History, Latin, Mathematics & Further Mathematics, Music, Music Technology, PE, Physics, Psychology, Religious Studies and Spanish.